-You can report a maintenance problem in a residential building.
+You can make an anonymous complaint about a maintenance problem that is affecting an entire residential building.
 When reporting a problem in an apartment, you must provide your contact information.

 Common maintenance complaints against landlords include:

 - Unsanitary conditions such as mold or pests, including mice, bed bugs, or roaches

 - Walls or ceilings with water leaks, holes, cracks, or peeling paint

 - Doors that are broken or missing

 - Windows that are broken or stuck open or closed

 - Electrical problems such as no lighting, defective outlets or switches, or wet light fixtures

 - Cooking gas that has been shut off

 - Doorbells, buzzers, or intercoms that are broken or missing